 Know Your Roles

 It’s the employer’s responsibility (and the candidate’s expectation) to have sound knowledge of what is realistically feasible within the context of the role.
+For example, if you’re hiring for an executive position, you’ll want to ensure the responsibilities are not too stretched, and they can focus on the important details.
 It may so happen that you’re asking for multiple roles without realizing it, bundling a bevy of specialized responsibilities into one position (and therefore making it harder to fill).

 Encourage Specializations and Individuality